-^{85 7} USC \$6c(a)(5)(C).
-Sullivan v.
+^{93 7} USC \$6c(a)(5)(C); see also Sullivan v.
 Barclays PLC, 13-CV-2811, 2017 WL 685570, at 12-13 (SDNY 21 February 2017).
-86 Sullivan, 2017 WL 685570, at 12-13.
+94 See Sullivan, 2017 WL 685570, at 12-13.

-87 Dennis v.
+95 See Dennis v.
 JPMorgan Chase & Co, 343 F Supp 3d 122, 156 & n110 (SDNY 2018), adhered to on denial of reconsideration, No. 16-CV-6496 (LAK), 2018 WL 6985207 (SDNY 20 December 2018); see also Sonterra Capital Master Fund, Ltd v.
-Barclays Bank PLC, No. 15-CV-3538 (VSB), 2018 WL 6725387, at 17 (SDNY 21 Dec 2018) (permitting antitrust claim to proceed only to the extent that one plaintiff could point to specific transactions on specific dates with one particular defendant). by not requiring plaintiffs to rule out other causes of loss.88 As a result, the plaintiffs must only give 'some indication' of a 'plausible causal link' between the loss suffered and the alleged fraud.89 In the sanctions violation context, however, a greater causal connection between the provision of banking services and the sanction violation, or terrorist act, is necessary for primary liability, as discussed in Section VI. ii Arbitration agreements As discussed in Section IV, arbitration clauses are increasingly included in contracts. and recent holdings of the Supreme Court are likely to affect the number of class actions against large financial service providers, which often rely upon class action waiver provisions in contractual terms for credit cards, bank accounts, student loans, and other financial products and services.
-X REGULATORY IMPACT Agencies under the Trump administration continue to propose changes to and rollbacks of regulations, including banking regulations and guidance.
-With the notable exception of the changes to the Volcker Rule discussed above, the majority of these proposals, which touch on matters from security-based swaps to expanding bilateral netting provisions under the Federal Deposit Insurance Corporation Improvement Act of 1991 to include more entities as 'financial intuitions', have not yet been adopted as final rules.90 Additionally, on 5 June 2019, the SEC finalised the Regulation Best Interest Rule, which more closely aligns the standards applicable to broker-dealers and investment advisers while recognising the fundamental differences between the two.91 Even without final rules, however, regulators continue to provide important guidance.
-On 2 May 2019, the US Department of the Treasury's Office of Foreign Assets Control released 'A Framework for OFAC Compliance Commitments' providing general guidance on effective sanctions compliance programmes, which is based on recent settlements with two international banks.92 88 See, e.g., Charles Schwab Corp, 883 F3d 68, 93-95; Loreley Fin (Jersey) No. 3 Ltd v.
-Wells Fargo Sec, LLC, 797 F3d 160, 188 (2d Circuit 2015).
-89 Charles Schwab, 883 F3d, 93 (quoting Loreley, 797 F3d, 187).
+Barclays Bank PLC, No. 15-CV-3538 (VSB), 2018 WL 6725387, at 17 (SDNY 21 Dec 2018) (permitting antitrust claim to proceed only to the extent that one plaintiff could point to specific transactions on specific dates with one particular defendant).
+IX EXCLUSION OF LIABILITY i Pleading requirements In the securities fraud context, to survive a motion to dismiss, plaintiffs must plead the circumstances of fraud with particularity under Federal Rule of Civil Procedure Rule 9(b).
+The Second Circuit recently raised the standards for plaintiffs bringing Section 10(b) claims based on undisclosed wrongdoing.96 In addition to pleading fraudulent disclosure, plaintiffs must now also allege with particularity facts of the underlying wrongdoing that was the subject of the disclosure.
+In this case, the plaintiffs adequately plead the defendant made misleading statements relating to an antitrust conspiracy, but failed to allege sufficient details regarding the antitrust conspiracy itself.97 ii Causation In order to hold a defendant civilly liable, plaintiffs must show that the defendant caused their injuries.
+This causal connection requirement frequently limits a defendant's exposure to damages.
+Recently, however, in the securities fraud context, the Second Circuit has been more lenient with regard to allegations of causation at the initial motion to dismiss stage, including by not requiring plaintiffs to rule out other causes of loss.98 As a result, the plaintiffs must only give 'some indication' of a 'plausible causal link' between the loss suffered and the alleged fraud.99 In the sanctions violation context, however, a greater causal connection between the provision of banking services and the sanction violation, or terrorist act, is necessary for primary liability, as discussed in Section VI. iii Arbitration agreements As discussed in Section IV, arbitration clauses are increasingly included in contracts, and recent holdings of the Supreme Court are likely to affect the number of class actions against large financial service providers, which often rely upon class action waiver provisions in contractual terms for credit cards, bank accounts, student loans, and other financial products and services.
+X REGULATORY IMPACT Agencies under the Trump administration have proposed and finalised numerous changes to and rollbacks of regulations, including banking regulations and guidance.
+In addition to the changes to the Volcker Rule discussed above, the SEC has adopted new rules on security-based swaps, and the Federal Reserve has proposed expanding bilateral netting provisions under the Federal Deposit Insurance Corporation Improvement Act of 1991 to include more entities as 'financial institutions'.100 Additionally, on 5 June 2019, the SEC finalised the Regulation 96 See Gramm v.
+Sanderson Farms, Inc, 944 F3d 455 (2d Circuit 2019).